-- Fully understand the electrical engineering control plan. - Set the standards for the development, implementation and review of the electrical engineering control plan. - Support others to implement the elements of the electrical engineering control plan as instructed. - Review that the electrical engineering control plan and standards have been met.

-• Support the development and implementation of other control plans (e.g. ventilation, mechanical and emergency) relating to electrical engineering standards.
+- Fully understand the requirements to develop and review mechanical engineering control plan, in particular for standards and procedures. - Set the standards in the development, implementation and review of the mechanical engineering control plan. - Support others to implement the mechanical engineering control plan as instructed. - Reviewing that the mechanical engineering control plan and standards have been met. - Support the development, implementation and review of other control plans (e.g. ventilation, electrical and emergency) relating to mechanical engineering standards.